Sequential Monte Carlo Methods in the nimble R Package: Abstract

 \section{Abstract}

 \pkg{nimble} is an \proglang{R} package for constructing algorithms and conducting inference on hierarchical models.
-The \pkg{nimble} package provides a unique combination of flexible model specification and the ability to program model-generic algorithms -- specifically, the package allows users to code models in the \proglang{BUGS} language, and it allows users to write algorithms that can be applied to any appropriately-specified \proglang{BUGS} model.
-In this paper, we introduce \pkg{nimble}'s capabilities for state-space model analysis using Sequential Monte Carlo (SMC) techniques.
-We first provide an overview of state-space models and commonly used SMC algorithms.
+The \pkg{nimble} package provides a unique combination of flexible model specification and the ability to program model-generic algorithms.
+Specifically, the package allows users to code models in the \proglang{BUGS} language, and it allows users to write algorithms that can be applied to any appropriate model.
+In this paper, we introduce \pkg{nimble}'s capabilities for state-space model analysis using sequential Monte Carlo (SMC) techniques.
+We first provide an overview of state-space models and commonly-used SMC algorithms.
 We then describe how to build a state-space model and conduct inference using existing SMC algorithms within \pkg{nimble}.
-SMC algorithms within \pkg{nimble} currently include the bootstrap filter, auxiliary particle filter, Liu and West filter, ensemble Kalman filter, and a particle MCMC sampler.
+SMC algorithms within \pkg{nimble} currently include the bootstrap filter, auxiliary particle filter, ensemble Kalman filter, IF2 method of iterated filtering, and a particle MCMC sampler.
 These algorithms can be run in \proglang{R} or compiled into \proglang{C++} for more efficient execution.
-Examples of applying SMC algorithms to a random walk model and a stochastic volatility model are provided.
+Examples of applying SMC algorithms to linear autoregressive models and a stochastic volatility model are provided.
 Finally, we give an overview of how model-generic algorithms are coded within \pkg{nimble} by providing code for a simple SMC algorithm.
+This illustrates how users can easily extend nimble's SMC methods in high-level code.